 The energy released during nuclear fission or fusion, especially when used to generate electricity.

-Energy from a source that is not depleted when used, such as wind or solar power.
+Energy from a source that is not depleted when used, such as wind, solar, wave, tidal, or geothermal power.

 Concerns around the state of the environment, principally in relation to the depletion of natural resources, and the decline in the number, genetic variability, and variety of species, and the biological communities in a given area.

-The movement of people or goods using a variety of means (e.g. public transport, shipping, aviation, cycling, road transport, etc.)
+The movement of people or goods using a diverse array of means (e.g. private car, public transport, shipping, aviation, cycling, road transport, etc.) that are variably sustainable.

 No description given